 - Lari (GEL) is the currency of Georgia

 - Credit and debit cards are widely used in Tbilisi, but less so in the regions.
 ATMs can be found in major towns.
 Travellers’ cheques are rarely accepted.
-Make sure you have sufficient cash in local currency if travelling to rural or remote areas.
+Make sure you have sufficient cash in local currency if traveling to rural or remote areas.

 - Don't be afraid to try new things.
 Georgia is a country with a lot to offer, from adventure sports to cultural experiences.
 Don't be afraid to step out of your comfort zone and try new things.